 Characteristic symptoms of cerebral infarction include the following:

 Symptoms of this type which occur suddenly should be immediately checked by a doctor, even if they disappear again after a short time.
 Time is the most important factor to prevent permanent damage from a stroke.

 The treatment depends on the severity of the stroke.
 If a cerebral haemorrhage is the cause, the source of the bleeding must usually be stopped with surgery.
 If vascular occlusion exists, there are medical and surgical options to deal with it.
-Find out more about the different treatment options in the endarterectomy and cerebral aneurysm surgery sections.

 If there is a known risk of stroke (atrial fibrillation, transitory ischaemic attacks), blood thinners can be used as a preventative measure.

 The symptoms can be identified with the FAST tests:

 Ask the person to smile.
 Is their face drooping on one side?